How Athyna Makes Remote, Work

 Leadership Meeting (fortnightly)

-This call is between senior leadership, being our department heads, and also all team leads and senior individual contributors.
-It’s a big call but I do like having everyone together in one place to discuss key issues.
+This call is for senior leadership, including all of our department heads.
+It’s a big call, but I do like having everyone together in one place to discuss key issues.
 We structure it as follows:

-• Icebreaker - One person comes with a question for the group.
-We spend 10 minutes here.
+• Icebreaker: One person presents a question to the group, and we spend 10 minutes sharing our responses.

-• The remaining agenda - And finally we tick off the remaining items.
-Anything that is missed we try to attack async in Slack.
+• The remaining agenda: And finally, we tick off the remaining items.
+For anything that is missed, we try to address async in Slack.

-It’s worth noting that all agenda items are added to an #agenda-department channel in Slack with a paragraph or two of context so that everyone can mentally prepare.
+It’s worth noting that all agenda items are posted in the #agenda-department Slack channel with a paragraph or two of context, so everyone can mentally prepare.

 All Hands (monthly)

-Our monthly All Hands happen on the second Monday of every month and wrap up the month prior.
+Our monthly All Hands happens on the second Monday of each month and wraps up the prior month.
 I present these for the most part.
-We go through key metrics, good, bad and the ugly and the new hires, roles, charges etc. before moving on to a departmental presentation.
-Following our department presentation, Taina, our HR leader will speak on some people and culture pieces then we will finish with Q&A from the team.
+We go through key metrics, good, bad, and the ugly, and the new hires, roles, charges, etc., before moving on to a departmental presentation.
+Following our department presentation, Taina, our HR leader, will speak on some people and culture topics, then we will finish with a team Q&A.

 Meeting Free Friday (weekly)

-And finally, to end the week every week, we have a deep work day on Friday.
+And finally, every week, we have a deep work day on Friday.
 It’s blasphemous, or downright illegal, to book a call with a colleague on this Friday.

 Allies & Investor Update (monthly)

-We send monthly investor updates to investors, allies and potential future investors to Athyna.
-My Chief of Staff, Bea, prepares these with me and they go out anywhere between the 1st day and the 31st day of every month, ha.
+We send monthly investor updates to investors, allies, and potential future investors at Athyna.
+Our VP of Operations, Bea, prepares these with me, and they go out between the 1st and 31st of every month, ha.
 But they always go out.

 Agora Sessions (monthly)

-Every month also, we have a special session we call our Agora Sessions, which is focussed on learning a skill from a member of the team.
-Think of it as somewhat of a lunch & learn.
-We have had astrology, cinematography, the synergy of hip hop & skateboard and even a cooking class with our very own Eliana Orfanudis.
+Every month, we also have a special session we call our Agora Sessions, which focuses on learning a skill from a team member.
+Think of it as a sort of lunch-and-learn.
+We have had astrology, cinematography, the synergy of hip-hop & skateboarding, and even a cooking class with our very own Julia Gerardo Luna.

 Walk & Talk Meetings (weekly)